 If your child does have croup, the doctor will:

 - Discuss whether any other medicines are necessary.
-Steroids (dexamethasone or prednisone) may be given by mouth or directly into the muscle by needle to help shrink the swelling of the linings of the voice box and windpipe to make it easier to breathe.
+Corticosteroids (dexamethasone or prednisone) may be given by mouth or directly into the muscle by needle to help shrink the swelling of the linings of the voice box and windpipe to make it easier to breathe.
 For severe croup, a special medicine called racemic epinephrine can be given by a mist machine (nebulizer) in an emergency department or some doctors' offices.
 If this medicine is used, your child will be watched closely for a while because symptoms sometimes can worsen a few hours after the medicine is given.

 - Recommend ways to make breathing easier and calm the cough.